cheat/snap/CONTRIBUTING.md

 see: https://docs.snapcraft.io/debugging-building-snaps/6274

+## Testing

+Test the snapped version
+`snap install ./cheat_v2.3.1.build.7_amd64.snap --devmode`

+If you want to tinker with the files folders better use the primed result via:
+`snap try prime`
+this installs the content of prime as snap.

+## see wath the snap can see

+here you can check how the snap is seeing it's world (for example environment variables, file access ...)
+`sudo snap run --shell cheat`

 # How comes your change into the snap store?

 If a PR is pushed into the `master` branch of this repo, a build of the `cheat` snap will be scheduled.